SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 	- thriving on a chemical soup rich in hydrogen, carbon dioxide, and sulfur, spewing from the geysers https://www.whoi.edu/press-room/news-release/study-tests-theory-that-life-originated-at-deep-sea-vents/
 - tides of ponds
 	- Researchers report that shallow bodies of water, on the order of 10 centimeters deep, could have held high concentrations of what many scientists believe to be a key ingredient for jump-starting life on Earth: nitrogen. https://news.mit.edu/2019/earth-earliest-life-ponds-not-oceans-0412
+	- Atmospheric nitrogen consists of two nitrogen molecules, linked via a strong triple bond, that can only be broken by an extremely energetic event — namely, lightning.
+"Lightning is like a really intense bomb going off,” Ranjan says.
+“It produces enough energy that it breaks that triple bond in our atmospheric nitrogen gas, to produce nitrogenous oxides that can then rain down into water bodies.”
 	-